 Webb, J., 2009.
 Taxation paradigms: what is the East Anglian perception?.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: